PCI Express: PCI Express External Cabling

 PCI Express External Cabling (also known as External PCI Express, Cabled PCI Express, or ePCIe) specifications were released by the PCI-SIG in February 2007.

-Standard cables and connectors have been defined for x1, x4, x8, and x16 link widths, with a transfer rate of 250 MB/s per lane.
+Standard cables and connectors have been defined for ×1, ×4, ×8, and ×16 link widths, with a transfer rate of 250 MB/s per lane.
 The PCI-SIG also expects the norm to evolve to reach 500 MB/s, as in PCI Express 2.0.
 An example of the uses of Cabled PCI Express is a metal enclosure, containing a number of PCIe slots and PCIe-to-ePCIe adapter circuitry.
 This device would not be possible had it not been for the ePCIe specification.

 PCI Express OCuLink

-OCuLink (standing for "optical-copper link", since Cu is the chemical symbol for Copper) is an extension for the "cable version of PCI Express", acting as a competitor to version 3 of the Thunderbolt interface.
-Version 1.0 of OCuLink, released in Oct 2015, supports up to PCIe 3.0 x4 lanes (8 GT/s (gigatransfers per second), 3.9 GB/s) over copper cabling; a fiber optic version may appear in the future.
+OCuLink (standing for "optical-copper link", as Cu is the chemical symbol for copper) is an extension for the "cable version of PCI Express".
+Version 1.0 of OCuLink, released in Oct 2015, supports up to 4 PCIe 3.0 lanes (3.9 GB/s) over copper cabling; a fiber optic version may appear in the future.

-In its latest version OCuLink-2, it supports up to 16 GB/s (PCIe 4.0 x8) while the maximum bandwidth of a full speed Thunderbolt 4 cable is 5 GB/s.
-Some suppliers may design their connector product to be able to support next generation PCI Express 5.0 running at 32 GT/s per lane for future proofing and minimizing development costs over the next few years.
-Initially, PCI-SIG expected to bring OCuLink into laptops for connection of powerful external GPU boxes.
-It turned out to be a rare use.
-Instead, OCuLink became popular for PCIe interconnections in servers.
+The most recent version of OCuLink, OCuLink-2, supports 8 GB/s or 16 GB/s (PCIe 4.0 ×4 or ×8) while the maximum bandwidth of a USB4 v2.0 or Thunderbolt 5 connection is 10 GB/s.

+OCulink is principally intended for PCIe (or SATA breakout) interconnections in servers, but also finds limited adoption on laptops for the connection of external GPU boxes.